luciolucio/links/README.md

 * Docker

 ## Commands
-* `start-links` - Starts links in detached mode at http://localhost:8001/
+* `start-links` - Starts links in detached mode at http://localhost:8001/ - change the port by setting $LINKS_PORT
 * `stop-links` - Stops links container and removes it

 ## Adding links